 Business financing comes in many forms, but for some small business owners, government small business loans offer the most benefits.
 These SBA loans are backed by the Small Business Administration (SBA) and issued by approved lenders, like banks and credit unions.

 There are several SBA loan programs available to qualified business owners, each with their own set of rates, limits, and requirements.
-However, the three most common programs are SBA 7(a) loans, the 504 loans, and SBA Microloans.
+However, the three most common small business loan programs offered by the SBA are SBA 7(a) loans, 504 loans, and SBA Microloans.

 SBA 7(a) Loan

 The 7(a) loan program is the most popular loan program offered by the SBA, likely because of its flexibility.
 Eligible business owners can access up to $5 million to meet a variety of expenses, like purchasing inventory, equipment, or fixtures.
 An SBA 7(a) loan can also be used to refinance debt, manage seasonal expenses, purchase land, or fund new construction.

 The 7(a) loan program also includes the SBA Express loans, which are available for amounts up to $350,000.
 These loans are very similar in terms of how funds can be used (e.g., working capital, equipment purchases, etc.), but they have a much faster turnaround time.

 SBA Express loan applicants can expect a response within 36 hours of application completion, while traditional 7(a) loan applicants often need to wait weeks or months for their application to process.

 If you are approved for a 7(a) loan, you can expect terms between 5 and 10 years, though funds meant for real estate projects can carry terms up to 25 years.
 SBA interest rates, which are based on the current prime rate, vary based on the loan term and total loan amount.